Best Categories for Automotive Parts

 Every oil change requires both.
 Bundle the correct oil volume with a compatible filter for each vehicle.

-Seasonal tire buyers often upgrade wheels simultaneously.
+Seasonal tire buyers often upgrade their wheels at the same time.
 Show compatible wheel options at checkout.

 Professionals recommend replacing springs when fitting new shocks.
-Offer suspension kits for higher AOV.
+Offer suspension kits for a higher order value.

-Drivers replacing one bulb often realize others are dimming too.
-Suggest a full vehicle lighting refresh.
+Drivers replacing one bulb often notice others are dimming too.
+Suggest a full lighting refresh for the vehicle.

-Mistakes that hurt discoverability, SEO, and conversion rates
+Mistakes that hurt your discoverability, SEO, and conversion rates

 Organizing categories by vehicle make and model (e.g., Toyota > Corolla > Brake Pads) instead of by vehicle system